lyndskg/meta-bookclub/README3.md

 <a name="Overview"></a>
 ## Project Overview

 `meta-bookclub` is a lightweight, personal-use AI-powered recommendation tool that generates personalized lists of suggested reading materials based on your own reading history.
-It uses a small local dataset, a pre-trained embedding model, and simple similarity scoring.
+It uses a small local dataset, a pre-trained embedding model, and cosine similarity scoring.
 Everything runs locally and privately.
 No accounts, no external APIs, no deployment, no UI requirements.

 The base project is intentionally minimal.
-All advanced features are optional and can be added only if you want to.
+All advanced features are optional and can be added incremently &emdash; only if you want to.

 &nbsp;